Getting started with Puhti

 $ ssh email@example.com

 There is also a beta web interface available at www.puhti.csc.fi, where you can log in with your CSC user name.
 In this interface you can manage files, launch interactive applications and list jobs, quotas and project statuses.
-You can use it also for graphical applications.
+You can use it also for graphical applications, alternatively NoMachine is also available.

 CSC uses the Lmod module system.